pantsel/ansible-kong-examples/README.md

 ### 2. Add Kong Cluster Certificates

-1. **Create a Directory**: Create a folder named `.tls`.
+1. Create a folder named `.tls`.

-2. **Add Certificates**: Place the Kong Cluster certificate and private key into this directory with the following names:
+2. Place the Kong Cluster certificate and private key into this directory with the following names:
    - **Certificate**: `cluster.crt`
    - **Private Key**: `cluster.key`